Quarry Mountain

 Elevation Gain: 738 feet

-There isn't anything too special about Quarry Mountain.
-Its only quality is its quick access off the highway between I-80 and Park City.
+There is nothing too special about Quarry Mountain.
+But, with its quick access off the highway between I-80 and Park City, it is an easy grab.
 For peakbaggers, this little peak will bug you because you'll see it often.
 Views from the top are limited because of trees and communication towers.
-I did meet a herd of elk near the summit and that was something cool.
+I did run into a herd of elk near the summit and that was something cool.

 The Route: